Skip to main content

 exceptionnetworkError

-For the full v2 → v3 upgrade steps, see the official upgrade guide. v2 receives bug fixes until September 26, 2026, and security fixes until March 26, 2027.
+For details on upgrading from v2, see the official upgrade guide. v2 receives bug fixes through September 26, 2026 and security fixes through March 26, 2027.